-When logging on for the first time you can set up your account with the personal features that you require.
-Click for our Getting Started Help Sheet.
-The following video tutorials also explain more about how to use the various features of Surrey365:
+When logging into Surrey365 for the first time you can set up your account with the personal features that you require.
+View the Getting Started Help Sheet to find out how to do this or the video tutorials below which explain more about how to use the various features of Surrey365:

-All University of Surrey Students are registered to use Surrey365 and are obliged to check their Surrey365 Inbox regularly as it is the University's primary method of communication.
+All University of Surrey Staff and Students are registered to use Surrey365 and are obliged to check their Surrey365 Inbox regularly as it is the University's primary method of communication.
 Valid accounts for individuals will have the format firstname.lastname@example.org.
-By logging into Surrey365, Students agree to follow the Rules & Regulations.
+By logging into Surrey365, you agree to follow the Rules & Regulations.

 Surrey365 is a 24/7 service which is available on-campus via the University's Network and off-campus over the Internet.